-Compensation paid to the Company's executive officers in 1996, as reflected in the foregoing tables, consisted essentially of base salary, cash bonuses, stock options, and Company contributions to the HEICO Savings and Investment Plan (the "Plan").
-All employees of the Company and certain subsidiaries are eligible to participate in the Plan, but, under Federal regulations, certain employees of the Company (such employees include all executive officers who received a matching contribution to their Plan accounts) are limited in their participation.
-Further, all officers listed herein who are eligible to participate in the Plan contributed a portion of their compensation to the Plan in order to receive the maximum of the Company's contribution.
+Compensation paid to the Company's executive officers in 1998, as reflected in the foregoing tables, consisted essentially of base salary, cash bonuses, stock options, and Company contributions to the HEICO Savings and Investment Plan (the "Savings and Investment Plan").
+All employees of the Company and certain subsidiaries are eligible to participate in the Savings and Investment Plan, but, under Federal regulations, certain employees of the Company (including Laurans A. Mendelson, Thomas S. Irwin, Eric A. Mendelson, Victor H. Mendelson and James L. Reum) are limited in their participation.
+Further, all officers listed herein who are eligible to participate in the Savings and Investment Plan contributed a portion of their compensation to the Savings and Investment Plan in order to receive the maximum of the Company's contribution.

-Executive officers' base salaries are determined through the utilization of comparative industry data and numerous other considerations of individual performance and corporate goals.
-The following items are among the chief factors considered by the Committee in establishing base salaries for the

-Company's executive officers: compensation analysis reports from an independent consulting firm; consultation with executives; known industry standards; local and geographic standards; private negotiation with key executives; alternative employment opportunities available to executives; industry knowledge and experience; complexity and difficulty of responsibilities; and past and expected future contributions to the Company's development.
+The Committee determines executive officers' base salaries by use of comparative industry data and numerous other considerations of individual performance and corporate goals.
+The following items are among the principal factors which the Committee considered in establishing base salaries for the Company's executive officers in 1998: prevailing executive compensation trends; compensation analysis reports from an independent consulting firm; consultation with executives; known industry standards; local and geographic standards; private negotiation with key executives; alternative employment opportunities available to executives; industry knowledge and experience; complexity and difficulty of responsibilities; and past and expected future contributions to the Company's development.

-The Committee desires to reward management's success in meeting the goals set forth for the Company.
-Specifically, management had embarked on an ambitious product development program to expand HEICO Aerospace's product offering.
-Management met or exceeded its new product sales goals during each of the past three years and is currently expected to meet or exceed those goals in 1997.
-The new product development program is critical to the Company's earnings growth.
-Because, due in large measure to management's efforts, HEICO Aerospace's income from operations increased significantly in 1996 following a 67% increase in 1995, the Committee feels it is appropriate to reward certain executive officers for such success.
-Much of the Company's earnings growth resulted from HEICO Aerospace's income gains.
+The Committee believes it is crucial to reward management's success in meeting the Company's goals.
+Specifically, management has repeatedly met or exceeded its new product sales goals during each of the past four years and is currently expected to meet or exceed those goals in 1999.
+The Flight Support Group's new product development program is critical to the Company's earnings growth.
+Because, due in large measure to management's efforts, the Flight Support Group's income from operations increased significantly in 1998 following substantial increases in 1997, 1996 and 1995, the Committee feels it is appropriate to reward certain executive officers for this success.
+Much of the Company's earnings growth resulted from the Flight Support Group's income gains.